 Grandma's Refrigerator Pickled Beets

 Grandma’s Refrigerator Pickled Beets

-Roasting the Beets for Grandma’s Refrigerator Pickled Beets:
+Roasting the Beets:

 Now, Mom and Grandma both boiled their beets; I don’t know if either of them had ever heard of roasting beets like we so commonly do these days.
 I think roasting helps preserve all the flavor and the color of the beets.
 There’s really nothing to it.

-To roast beets, wash, remove greens right above the beets, and leave the root end intact.
-Place on a sheet of foil and wrap well, closing at the top.
-Place on a pan (just in case they leak) and roast in a 350 degree F. oven for about an hour.
-Open package carefully, let cool.
+Place on a pan (just in case they leak) and roast in a 350-degree F. oven for about an hour.
+Open the package carefully, and let the beets cool.
 Slip off skin with a vegetable peeler or paring knife and slice or chunk as desired for this recipe.

 Saving Money on Grandma’s Refrigerator Pickled Beets:

 I often pickle beets, and sometimes other veggies, when I’ve bought too many (I always have good intentions) to eat or use, or time is starting to run out on some of those in my fridge.
-You do always want to use sound vegetables when pickling but it can be a great save and buy you some time on them, thereby saving you a little cash.
-If you’d like to see a few other things I’ve pickled, check out Pickles and Related Items at the bottom of the page; just click on any of the photos to take you to the corresponding page.
+You do always want to use sound vegetables when pickling, but it can be a great save and buy you some time on them, thereby saving you a little cash.

+Grandma's Refrigerator Pickled Beets